nmaguiar/openaf-docs/docs/reference/ow_java.md

 ````
 ### ow.java.getCMemory

-__ow.java.getCMemory(shouldFormat) : Map__
+__ow.java.getCMemory(shouldFormat, aReadFileFn) : Map__

 ````
 Returns a map with the current cgroup runtime max, total, used and free memory.
 If shouldFormat = true ow.format.toBytesAbbreviation will be used.
+Optionally you can provide a aReadFileFn that should expect the full path on a linux cgroup root filesystem and return a string with the corresponding contents.
 ````
 ### ow.java.getDigestAlgs